 Manufactured housing.
 Building permits for manufactured homes shall be issued, providing that the other requirements for the zone are met, upon presentation of certification either by the United States Department of Housing and Urban Development or Office of State Fire Marshal, that the home has been constructed in accordance with the Manufactured Home Construction and Safety Standards Act.
 The Town of Sorrento or their designee shall inspect the manufactured housing in accordance with applicable building regulations.

 Mobile homes.
-Building permits for Class A and Class B mobile homes shall be issued where permitted upon receipt of certification that they are Class A or B mobile homes and after compliance with all the other provisions of the zoning ordinance and subdivision regulations.
+Building permits for Mobile homes shall be issued where permitted after compliance with all the other provisions of the zoning ordinance and subdivision regulations.
 The Town of Sorrento or their designee shall inspect the manufactured housing in accordance with applicable building regulations.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)